AnetSow/RShiny/README.md

 # RShiny
-An application with a device plugged in the USB port.
+An application communicating with a device plugged in the USB port.